SamuelBisberg/react-starter-kit/README.md

 | `BACKUP_ARCHIVE_PASSWORD` | Optional password to encrypt backup archives                 |

 You can also monitor the backup status using the `BackupHealthWidget` in the admin panel.

+## App Monitoring

+The starter kit integrates with:

+- [Laravel Pulse](https://laravel.com/docs/pulse) for application health monitoring.
+- [Laravel Horizon](https://laravel.com/docs/horizon) for monitoring Redis queues.
+- [Log Viewer](https://github.com/laravel/log-viewer) for viewing and managing log files.

+**Accessing Monitoring Tools:** Only users with the `access` permission on the `admin` guard can access these tools.